andymac-2/raytrace/README.md

 # raytrace

-A simple raytrecer written in Rust
+A simple raytracer written in Rust

 It is strongly advised to build this program in release mode even if you are only debugging due to performance reasons.